luque667788/chatapp-frontend/README.md

 # Frontend for ChatApp

 This is a frontend for a chat application written in Vue.js.
-It uses WebSockets for real-time communication.It implements baisc authentication and user management and also persistent message history.
+It uses WebSockets for real-time communication.
+It implements basic authentication and user management and also persistent message history.

 The implementation is very basic and minimalistic, created primarily to test the [backend repo](https://github.com/luque667788/chatapp-backend).
 This project was made at the beginning of my learning curve as a software developer, so not all best practices were implemented.